awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.tagging.md

 Use the `[update\-tags\-for\-resource](https://docs.aws.amazon.com/cli/latest/reference/elasticbeanstalk/update-tags-for-resource.html)` command to add, update, or delete tags in an environment\.

 ```
-$ aws elasticbeanstalk update-tags-for-resource --tags-to-add
+$ aws elasticbeanstalk update-tags-for-resource \
-      Key=mytag1,Value=newvalue --tags-to-remove mytag2 --resource-arn "arn:aws:elasticbeanstalk:us-east-2:my-account-id:environment/my-app/my-env"
+      --tags-to-add Key=mytag1,Value=newvalue --tags-to-remove mytag2 \
+      --resource-arn "arn:aws:elasticbeanstalk:us-east-2:my-account-id:environment/my-app/my-env"
 ```

+Specify both tags to add and tags to update in the `--tags-to-add` parameter of `update-tags-for-resource`\.
+A nonexisting tag is added, and an existing tag's value is updated\.

 **Note**
-To use these two commands with an Elastic Beanstalk environment, you need the environment's ARN\.
+To use these two AWS CLI commands with an Elastic Beanstalk environment, you need the environment's ARN\.
 You can retrieve the ARN by using the following command\.

 ```
-aws elasticbeanstalk describe-environments
+$ aws elasticbeanstalk describe-environments
 ```
-Specify both tags to add and tags to update in the `--tags-to-add` parameter of `update-tags-for-resource`\.
-A nonexisting tag is added, and an existing tag's value is updated\.